Electric Laughter

 neuroextia-621x350.jpg

-Electric Laughter is a psychological thriller and a drama wrapped up in an unrequited love story that satirizes our technology-driven society and what we’re ultimately giving up by changing the human condition so drastically.
+Electric Laughter: A psychological thriller with a touch of Magic Realism, this unrequited love story also satirizes our technology-driven society and show us what we’re ultimately giving up by changing the human condition so drastically.

 • Semi-Finalist, ISA FastTrack, 2015